-Describe what the ellipse looks like at 1.35 vs. that at 1.2.
+2. Describe what the ellipse looks like at 1.35 vs. that at 1.2.
 Does the sum of the vectors (right hand panel) still add up to a constant?
-(3 points)

-Now let's put the Initial Velocity down to a value of 1.0.
+(3 points) Now let's put the Initial Velocity down to a value of 1.0.
 Run the simulation.
 What is happening here?
 The orbit is now a circle.
 Where are the two foci located?
-In this case, what is the distance between the focus and the orbit equivalent to?
-(4 points)

-The point in the orbit where the planet is closest to the Sun is called "perihelion", and that point where the planet is furthest from the Sun is called "aphelion".
+In this case, what is a name that describes the distance between the focus point and the orbit?
+(4 points) The point in the orbit where the planet is closest to the Sun is called "perihelion", and that point where the planet is furthest from the Sun is called "aphelion".
 For a circular orbit, the aphelion is the same as the perihelion, and can be defined to be anywhere!
-Exit this simulation (click on "File" and "Exit").

-Exercise #4: Kepler's Second Law: "A line from a planet to the Sun sweeps out equal areas in equal intervals of time."
-From the simulation window, click on the "Second Law" after entering the Kepler's Law window.
-Move the Initial Velocity slide bar to a value of 1.2.
+Exit this simulation (click on "File" and "Exit"). areas Fr Law" xercise #4: Kepler's Second Law: "A line from a planet to the Sun sweeps out equal in equal intervals of time." om the simulation window, click on the "Kepler's Law button" and then the "Second button inside the Kepler's Law box. ove the Initial Velocity slide bar to a value of 1.2.
 Hit Go.

+happens?
+(4 points)

-Describe what is happening here.
+1. Describe what is happening here.
 Does this confirm Kepler's second law?
 How?
 When the planet is at perihelion, is it moving slowly or quickly?
-Why do you think this happens?
-(4 points)
+Why do you think this